maxdelob/ContentSquare/README.md

 ## Test the app locally

-1 - clone the current git proejct
+1 - clone the current git project.
-2 - npm i
+2 - npm i.
-3 - ng serve => the app is launch
+3 - ng serve => the app is launch.
-4 - ng test --code_coverage => all the app functionnalities has been tested and the report can be view in the coverage folder
+4 - ng test --code_coverage => all the app functionnalities has been tested and the report can be view in the coverage folder.